 With these broad principles in mind, the taskforce

+- Collaborative professional inquiry.

+- 🌣 Career pathways to share good practice.

+- Ongoing and resourced professional learning.

+- Developmental appraisal systems.

-- S Collaborative professional inquiry. - Career pathways to share good practice. - S Ongoing and resourced professional learning. - Shared understanding of quality teaching through aspirational criteria.
+- Shared understanding of quality teaching through aspirational criteria.

 The following table summarises the taskforce's ideas and proposals on these five strategies.